 Housing applicants on the Housing Register can then bid on suitable properties they are eligible to apply for during the Lettings Cycle and they are placed on a shortlist for the property.
-The CBL guide, available on the website above or from the Housing Needs Team, provides more details about how to use to the CBL scheme.
+The CBL guide, available on the website, provides more details about how to use to the CBL.
 After the lettings cycle closes a final shortlist is created listing all the housing applicants who have bid (applied) for the property in priority order taking into account their Priority Band, Priority Band Start Date and any other preferences stated on the advert.